Braves' Freeman wins NL MVP, White Sox slugger Abreu gets AL

 Chicago White Sox slugger José Abreu earned the AL MVP, a reward for powering his team back into the playoffs for the first time since 2008.

-Freeman got 28 of the 30 first-place ballots in voting by members of the Baseball Writers' Association of America.
-Dodgers outfielder Mookie Betts got the other two firsts to finish second and San Diego third baseman Manny Machado was third.
+Freeman got 28 of the 30 first-place votes in balloting by members of the Baseball Writers' Association of America.
+Dodgers outfielder Mookie Betts got the other two firsts to finish second, and San Diego third baseman Manny Machado was third.

-In a season affected from spring training to the World Series by the pandemic, perhaps it was fitting the final major award of the year went to someone infected by the virus.
+In a season affected from spring training to the World Series by the pandemic, perhaps it was fitting the final major award of the year went to someone infected by the coronavirus.

 Three weeks before the delayed opening day in late July, Freeman's body temperature spiked at 104.5 degrees and he lost his sense of taste and smell.
-At one point, he recalled, he said a little prayer because "I wasn't ready."
+At one point, he recalled earlier, he said a little prayer because "I wasn't ready."

-"I got off to such a slow start," Freeman said on the MLB Network after Dale Murphy, a two-time NL MVP with the Braves, announced the winner.
-"I just didn't know when I would get my legs back."
+Freeman said it took him a couple weeks into the season to find his footing.
+He tried to conserve his energy, too — he skipped the daily routine of batting practice on the field and cut down how much he hopped off first base while holding on runners.

-The 31-year-old Freeman quickly found his footing, batting .341 with 13 home runs and 53 RBIs while playing all 60 games.
-A powerful lefty batter with the ability to spray the ball all over the field, he led the majors in hitting 23 doubles and scoring 51 runs.
+The 31-year-old Freeman soon found his stride, batting .341 with 13 home runs and 53 RBIs while playing all 60 games.
+A powerful lefty batter with the ability to spray the ball all over the field, he led the majors with 23 doubles and 51 runs.

-Boosted by the four-time All-Star, the Braves won the NL East and came within one win of reaching the World Series for the first time since 1999.
+Boosted by the four-time All-Star, the Braves won the NL East for the third straight season and came within one win of reaching the World Series for the first time since 1999.

+Two-time NL MVP Dale Murphy of the Braves announced Freeman's win on MLB Network.

-Betts was bidding to join Frank Robinson as the only players to win the MVP in both leagues.
-The 28-year-old outfielder earned the AL honor in 2018 while leading Boston to the World Series title.
+Betts was bidding to join Frank Robinson as the only players to win the MVP award in both leagues.
+The 28-year-old outfielder took the AL honor in 2018 while leading Boston to the World Series title.

 Traded by the Red Sox to Los Angeles early this year, Betts hit .292 with 16 homers and 39 RBIs and was the catalyst in the Dodgers' run to their first championship since 1988.